pkp/pkp-docs/learning-ojs/en/journal-setup.md

 Use **Description** to provide a brief description of your journal for search engines.

 Use **Custom Tags** to add custom HTML header tags to the header of every page of your journal \(e.g., META tags to temporarily block search engine indexing\).

+Use **Custom Tags** to add custom HTML header tags to the header of every page of your journal, which can help your site get indexed by search engines.
+Tags need to be added as HTML elements.
+If you simply enter words they will appear at the top of every page of your site instead of in the site's metadata.
+Here is an example of text that could be entered in this field:
+<meta name="description" content="The Journal of Public Knowledge.
+Publication of the Public Knowledge Project - PKP and Simon Fraser University - SFU" /><meta name="keywords" content="open access, scholarly publishing, open source software, non-profit organizations, scholarly journals, free software" /><meta name="author" content="metatags generator"><meta name="robots" content="index, follow"><meta name="revisit-after" content="3 month">

 ### Access